List of car crash songs

 The car crash song emerged as a popular pop and rock music teenage tragedy song during the 1950s and 1960s at a time when the number of people being killed in vehicle collisions was rising rapidly in many countries.
 In the United Kingdom, the number of fatalities on UK roads rose to a peace-time peak of 7,985 in 1966 before then falling to a new low of 2,222 in 2009.
-The theme also appears in country and other music styles.
+The theme also covers motorcycle crashes and appears in country and other music styles.